-Stand-alone selling price:

-The price at which a good or service would be sold separately to a customer.
+Stand-alone selling price: The price at which a good or service would be sold separately to a customer.

+or services that have the same pattern of transfer to the customer, and the pattern of transfer is both over time and represents the progress towards complete satisfaction of the performance obligation.
-THE 'FIVE STEP' MODEL

-Revenue from contracts with customers is recognised based on the application of a principle-based 'five step' model:

-Step 1 and 2 Identify...
+THE 'FIVE STEP' MODEL Revenue from contracts with cust comers is recognised based on the application of a p principle-based 'five step' model: Step 1 and 2 Identify Step 3 Determine Step 4 Allocate Step 5 Recognise the contract the performance obligation(s) the transaction price the transaction price to each performance obligation revenue when each Performance obligation is satisfied

-Step 3 Determine...

-Step 4 Allocate...

-Step 5 Recognise...

-..the performance obligation(s)

-.. the transaction price

-..the transaction price to each performance obligation

-...revenue when each Performance obligation is satisfied